JamesKindon/jkindon.github.io/evolution/_posts/2024-07-18-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 ### [Multiple NICs support for Azure VMs](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create/create-machine-catalog-citrix-azure#create-or-update-a-catalog-with-multiple-nics-per-vm)

 With Full Configuration, you can now create Azure VMs with multiple NICs.
-A VM’s maximum NIC count is determined by the machine size setting while its actual NIC count allowed is defined by the machine profile setting
+A VM's maximum NIC count is determined by the machine size setting while its actual NIC count allowed is defined by the machine profile setting

 ### [Support for creating empty machine catalogs for non-MCS-provisioned machines](https://docs.citrix.com/en-us/citrix-daas/whats-new.html#october-2023)